 Prioritize criteria tied directly to job performance and weight them appropriately based on importance.
 For instance, technical skills may be weighted higher on the scorecard than collaboration ability.

-The best way to define the criteria is by ensuring your interview scoresheet aligns with the competencies mentioned in the role’s job description
+The best way to define the criteria is by ensuring your interview scoresheet aligns with the competencies mentioned in the role’s job description.

-2. Follow a standardized rating scale for each competency
+Step 2: Follow a standardized rating scale for each competency

 Using a standardized rating scale is vital for balanced evaluations.